 Although we’ve already mentioned a few material properties, such as brittleness, PLA plastic has many other properties worth discussing:

-• Strength: PLA isn’t a plastic known for its strength (that would be nylon or PC), but a PLA part’s strength is more dependent on how it was made than the material itself.
+• Strength: PLA isn’t a plastic known for its strength (that would be nylon or PC), but a PLA part’s strength is more dependent on how it was made rather than the material itself.
 For example, using a higher infill density and layer height would yield a stronger 3D printed part.

 • Flexibility: PLA is a stiff plastic, meaning it has a low flexural strength compared to other plastics, especially flexible ones such as TPU.
 Additionally, as we’ve mentioned, PLA is brittle.
 Instead of bending, it usually snaps and breaks.